 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 1.3 to the financial statements, the Company has suffered recurring losses from operations, has a working capital deficiency, and has stated that substantial doubt exists about the Company's ability to continue as a going concern.
-Management's evaluation of the events and conditions and management's plans regarding these matters are also described in Note 1.3.
+As discussed in Note 1.2 to the financial statements, the Company has suffered recurring losses from operations, has a working capital deficiency, has filed for relief under chapter 11 of title 11 of the United States Code in the United States Bankruptcy Court for the Southern District of New York and has stated that substantial doubt exists about the Company's ability to continue as a going concern.
+Management's evaluation of the events and conditions and management's plans regarding these matters are also described in Note 1.2.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.